• Home

 • Place the turkey in a preheated 450-degree oven for 30 minutes.
 The skin will get nice and brown, which is what you want.

-• Next, cover the turkey in tin foil, pour 3 cups white wine in the bottom of the roasting rack.
+• Next, cover the turkey in tin foil, and pour 3 cups of white wine into the bottom of the roasting rack.

 • Turn the oven to 350 degrees to cook the turkey for 2 to 3 hours.
 Or when a Digital Meat Thermometer reads 165 degrees to 180 degrees.